Flag of The Flag of South Korea

 • Why does the South Korean flag have four trigrams?

-The four trigrams represent elements like heaven, earth, fire, and water.
-They reflect balance, justice, and key life principles from Confucian and Taoist beliefs.
+The four trigrams stand for heaven, earth, fire, and water, and carry associated ideas about balance and justice drawn from Confucian and Taoist thought.

 • What do the colors on the South Korean flag stand for?